 (2) Subsection (b) is amended to read as follows:

-“(b)(1) The Authority shall award the funds appropriated for the program’s sponsor-based voucher assistance and capital-based assistance.”
+“(b)(1) The Authority shall award the funds appropriated for the program’s sponsor-based voucher assistance and capital-based assistance.

 “(2) The Department of Housing and Community Development shall award the funds appropriated for the program’s project-based voucher assistance.